DGendooLab/Emerging-STEM/README.md

-# EmergingSTEM-PhD
+# Emerging-STEM

 live version: https://emergingstem.onrender.com/

-EmergingSTEM-PhD, a web app that allows you to search and explore PhD listings based on academic discipline, funding type, and other criteria
+Emerging-STEM-PhD, a web app that allows you to search and explore PhD listings based on academic discipline, funding type, and other criteria

 ## Usage